sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 The `Piano` itself sits inside a parent `Player` component, which controls all the audio operations and manages what's currently playing.

 I wanted to be able to press a note and have it sound once, but also be able to activate a "sustain pedal" to make the notes continue sounding after I released the mouse button.
-I also wanted the computer keyboard to trigger it too.
+I also wanted it to be keyboard-accessible.
 The parent `Player` component stores whether or not the pedal is active in state, and each `Key` has an absurd number of event listeners.

 {{< highlight typescript >}}
 function Key({